MohammadNazeri/my-educations/Kubernetes/README.md

 # Kubernetes
 ## Components
 1. Master
   a.
 API server: Clients use UI, API, or CLI to connect to Kubernet through YAML or JSON format.
 Also, It contains all configurations.
+It serves the Kubernetes API, Handle Requests and Authorization and Authentication.
   b.
 Controller manager: It Detects dead pods and asks the scheduler to make new ones.
   c.
 Scheduler: The scheduler is a component responsible for assigning new pods to nodes in the cluster based on resources.
   d. etcd: It is a key-value store of a cluster state, configuration, and coordination (cluster brain). it keeps all data and every change in a cluster except application data like data base that is in another storage.